sailfish009/openstructure/modules/seq/base/doc/seq.rst

     :type aa:  :class:`str`
     :type freq:  :class:`float`

+  .. method:: GetScore(other, null_model)

+    :return: Column score as in Soeding-2005 paper.
+    :rtype:  :class:`float`
+    :param other: Other column to compute score with.
+    :type other:  :class:`ProfileColumn`
+    :param null_model: Null model to use for weighting.
+    :type null_model:  :class:`ProfileColumn`

   .. attribute:: entropy

     Shannon entropy based on the columns amino acid frequencies

+    :type: :class:`float`

 .. class:: ProfileHandle